Sign Up to be a Precinct Election Official

 How do I apply?

-Applicants may contact the Marion County Board of Elections via phone at 740-223-4090 or email us.
+- Applicants may contact the Marion County Board of Elections via phone at 740-223-4090 option 5 or email us.

 - A registered voter in Marion County.